blueyeco/hub-api/sections/ios-sdk.md

 ### Analytics Dashboard

-All events tracked during the life of your Mobile app can then be analyzed in our insights dashboard.
-Additionally, users can be segmented and filtered by action, and custom audiences can be created that plug directly into our media advertising platform.
+All events tracked during the life of your Mobile app be analyzed in our insights dashboard

 <img src="http://hub.blueye.com/img/docs/analytics.png" />

+### Audience Segmentation

+Users can be segmented and filtered by action, and custom audiences can be created that plug directly into our media advertising platform.

 <img src="http://hub.blueye.com/img/docs/event_tracker.png" />